Portiloop/portiloop-software/README.md

 #### Channels:

-The `Channels` pannel enables you to configure each electrode:
+The `Channels` panel enables you to configure each electrode:
 - `simple`: the electrode is used to measure signal
 - `bias`: the electrode is used to output the measured bias ("ground") signal
 - `test`: the electrode is used to output a test signal